Haldor Johan Hanson: Career

 Returning to Luther College in 1894, he was appointed as the first professor of music in 1895.
 He continued to serve on the faculty until 1904.
-Hanson served as organizer and conductor of the Luther College choirs from 1882-1883.
+Hanson served as organizer and conductor of the Luther College choirs from 1882 to 1883.
 He organized the Decorah Choral Union in 1889.
 In 1895 Hanson started the Luther College Musical Union.
 In October 1895, Hanson was placed in charge of the museum at Luther College where he served as Curator until 1902.
 Ultimately Hanson resigned his appointment at Luther in 1904 at least in part because of his disagreement with President College Christian Keyser Preus.